Skip to main content

 • at least two years of full-time P-12 teaching experience

-Have your recommender upload a signed copy of ISU EAF Superintendent School District Recommendation and Acknowledgment to Support the Candidate.
+Upload a signed copy of ISU EAF Superintendent School District Recommendation and Acknowledgment to Support the Candidate form, which will be uploaded as a document in the application.

 Application Deadlines